All Commissions

 IOU

-Natural gas distribution serving approximately 1.6 million customers statewide under a deregulated commodity model where third-party marketers supply gas
+Natural gas distribution serving approximately 1.6 million customers across Georgia under a deregulated retail gas model established by the Natural Gas Competition and Deregulation Act

 coop